Help! My Anxious Child Cries When Dropped Off at Daycare

 cries when dropped off

 If your child struggles with separation anxiety, you know all about the dreaded drop-off.
 You know about the preamble—the slow dressing and eating, the extra hugs, the little comments from your child about bellies or fevers.
 And then comes the culmination: the drop-off.
-Your child’s fear of school or preschool, or daycare climaxes in excruciating screams when dropped off.
+When dropped off, your child’s fear of school, preschool, or daycare climaxes in excruciating screams.

 “Nooooo, Mommy, noooooo!
-Don’t GO!” screams the little fighting octopus fastened to your legs.
+Don’t GO!” the little fighting octopus fastened to your legs screams.

 Is it normal for a young child to cry at daycare or school?

 It’s also normal if they don’t experience separation anxiety and absolutely love leaving you to go to school.
-That doesn’t make you a bad mom or dad, either.
+That doesn’t make you a bad mom or dad, either – strong attachment can be the source of exploration and social confidence.
 Different kids respond to life events in different ways.

 When separation anxiety signals a need for help

 However, there are times when separation anxiety may hint at a need for extra support.
-Some children (approximately 4%, or 1 in 25 kids) struggle with a condition called separation anxiety disorder.
+Some children (approximately 4%, or 1 in 25) struggle with separation anxiety disorder.

 While all of the recommendations in this article will hold true for children struggling with separation anxiety disorder, they may also need additional professional support.
 More severe separation anxiety in kids can sometimes lead to other adult anxiety disorders unless parents seek professional help.

-If you notice your child’s separation anxiety is getting in the way of enjoying life (not just at school dropoff, but during the school day as well) or interfering with sleep (due to nightmares about losing a loved one), seek out professional help.
+If you notice your child’s separation anxiety is getting in the way of enjoying life (not just at school drop-off, but during the school day as well) or interfering with sleep (for example, due to nightmares about losing a loved one), seek professional help.

 What feeds the fear of school?

 I have coached numerous parents of kids with separation anxiety.
-Aside from personality, certain underlying issues particularly feed separation anxiety:
+Aside from personality, specific underlying issues can feed separation anxiety:

 How this mom helped her son face his fear of being dropped off